Flipped Eyelids: Causes, Symptoms, and Treatments

 For mild cases, Dr. Kopelman recommends non-surgical options like artificial tears, eye lubricating drops, protective shields, or temporary taping.
 When surgery is needed, techniques such as lateral tarsal strip or everting sutures correct the lid’s position without excessive tightening.

-Costs vary based on procedure complexity, and insurance may cover surgery if vision or eye health is affected.
+Costs vary based on the complexity of the procedure, and insurance may cover surgery if vision or eye health is affected.
 Dr. Kopelman reports high success rates, with most patients experiencing relief and improved comfort.
 Many feel reassured after learning about outcomes and potential side effects.

 Can a Flipped Eyelid Heal Without Surgery?